fmafjrv103/Obsidian-College/03 IMF_AdvancedStarterKit_v2/Douglas R. Hofstadter.md

 	- Proverbs etc are situation-labels.
 Example: Sour grapes
 - *Every "effortless" category assignment is actually a seething subterranean battle of analogies* #quote [[Quotes]] When the battle is a landslide, there's no evidence.
 When the battle is close, there is evidence galore.
 	- *Individual words are the locus of a fight.*
-	- any time a word is chosen, there is a subterrainean fight taking place for primacy
+	- any time a word is chosen, there is a subterranean fight taking place for primacy
 	- sometimes there is a clear winner "dog"
 	- sometimes it's close like "vilagent" which blends "vigilant" and "diligent"
 	- I should "count my lucky stars" -- count my blessings vs thank my lucky stars